Mavenista/Maven/README.md

 Feel free to experiment with maven, leave a star if you think it's cool and make an issue if you break it!

-You can check out the docs here: <insert docs link when live>
+You can check out the docs: [here](https://mavenista.github.io/Docs/)

 ### Download
 Check releases (for macos)